 Live event revenue is generally recognized at the time that an event occurs.
-Advance ticket and VIP package sales are recorded as deferred revenue pending the event date.
+Advance ticket sales, site fees and sales of VIP package are recorded as deferred revenue pending the event date.

-Sponsorship Revenue
+Sponsorship

-Customer contracts for advertising and sponsorship rights are generally comprised of multiple performance obligations that involve the allocation of the arrangement consideration to the underlying deliverables based upon their standalone selling price.
-We use an adjusted market assessment approach as our estimate of standalone selling price to allocate arrangement consideration as the performance obligations under customer contracts are infrequently sold on a standalone basis either by UFC, WWE or other third parties.
+Customer contracts for advertising and sponsorship rights are generally comprised of multiple performance obligations that involve the allocation of the arrangement consideration to the underlying deliverables based upon their stand-alone selling price.
+We use an adjusted market assessment approach as our estimate of stand-alone selling price to allocate arrangement consideration as the performance obligations under customer contracts are infrequently sold on a stand-alone basis.
 After allocating revenue to each performance obligation, we recognize sponsorship revenue when the promotional service is delivered.
-If our estimates of standalone selling prices were to change, the timing and amount of our revenue may be different.
+If our estimates of stand-alone selling prices were to change, the timing and amount of our revenue may be different.